clux/whyq/README.md

 $ yq -y '.[3].metadata' test/deploy.yaml
 ```

-Stdin is always used if it's piped to.

-Note that YAML is the assumed default input format and primary usage case (and what the binary is named after).
+The default input format is YAML and is what the binary is named for (and the most common primary usage case).

 ## TOML Input